- Report an Administrator

 online, through the portal.

-Our most current syllabus is available here... (opens as a PDF document)
+Our syllabus for the Fall 2016 class is available here... (opens as a PDF document)

 One of the toughest hurdles to becoming a Long Term Care Administrator is "passing the NAB."
 There are a number of books available and to successfully pass this exam, you need to do outside reading above and beyond what you will get in the classroom.
 After all, this is your profession, so you will want to know as much about it and be as well versed as the next administrator (even after you are licensed).